 If you live in the U.S. you can estimate surrogacy costs around $108K-$156K for a journey, exclusive of IVF costs.
 The actual journey costs depend on the services intended parents need, your insurance and the details of your specific journey.
 Each journey is unique - there is no "one cost fits all".

+While it's relatively simple to understand 'What is Surrogacy?", understanding the process is a bit more involved.
 The surrogacy process can be complex, and working with an experienced agency like Circle Surrogacy helps navigate the milestones and provides support when you need it most.

 A general overview of the surrogacy process looks like this: